 If you’re thinking of selling, you’ll likely connect with people who want to help.
 Some will be agents and some will be investors.
-Check out this blog post to read about 3 ways to tell real estate agents and investors apart in South Bend, and help you understand why you might want to work with one versus the other…
+Check out this blog post to read about 3 ways to tell real estate agents and investors apart in Indiana, and help you understand why you might want to work with one versus the other…

 Thinking about selling your house?
 You might be approached by a bunch of different people who all offer to help you sell.
 But not everyone who offers to help will help in the same way.
 Some are real estate agents, other are real estate investors and they’ll help you in different ways.
-Here are 3 ways to tell real estate agents and investors apart in South Bend.
+Here are 3 ways to tell real estate agents and investors apart in Indiana.

 The easiest way to tell agents from investors is to ask what they are going to do with your house – list it or buy it.
 A real estate agent will list your house on a listing service and they’ll try to find a buyer.
 They might need to show it to several people in order to find one buyer.

 An investor, on the other hand, isn’t going to list your house – the investor is a buyer and they will buy your house from you directly.
-(That’s what we do at Matt Buys Indiana Houses LLC – we’re buyers and we buy houses in South Bend.
+(That’s what we do at Matt Buys Indiana Houses LLC – we’re buyers and we buy houses in Indiana.
 If you want to sell your house, click here and enter your information to find out how much we can pay).

 The next way to tell an agent apart from an investor is to ask about their timeline to buy.
 An agent won’t know because they have to find the buyer first.
 In many cases, they might be looking at 3-12 months during which they’ll show the house to multiple potential buyers.